-The Assessment Declaration is to be completed, it is in the Learner Workbook, prior to submission to their Assessor.
-The declaration provides a mechanism for the student to sign that the work submitted is "all their own work" and that they have kept a copy of their assessment task for their reference.
+The Assessment Cover Sheet is to be provided to the student to complete and attach to their completed Assessment Tasks prior to submission to their Assessor.
+The cover sheet provides a mechanism for the student to sign a declaration that the work submitted is "all their own work" and that they have kept a copy of their assessment task for their reference.
+The cover sheet also provides a mechanism for the assessor to provide feedback to the student as well as their result for work completed.
+A copy of the Assessment Cover Sheet is provided on the back of the Student Handbook.

-13 Recognition of Prior Learning (RPL)
+14 Recognition of Prior Learning (RPL)